 This can happen for many reasons, some of which are medical emergencies such as a baby too big for the pelvic outlet or breech positioning.
 Others are concerning but can possibly be dealt with naturally (if under the guidance of the mother’s primary birth care provider) and these are:

 - contractions that don’t have enough oomph and

 - a baby that’s not quite in position to put pressure on the cervix.

 Most of these are physical or are due to insufficient qi, blood or yang.
 But there is one case related to emotional blockages, and it is one many midwives talk about:

 Liver qi stagnation can lead to “unfavorable cervical dilation and effacement.”
 It is incredibly common for a mother to stop dilating or even, lose progress when moving from home to a birth center or from home to a hospital.
 The function or qi of the cervix is to open, and its function is interrupted – stagnated – when the liver can’t move the qi.

-Using Ina May Gaskin’s description of the Sphincter Law:
+Using Ina May Gaskin’s (affiliate link) description of the Sphincter Law:

 When a person’s sphincter is in the process of opening, it may suddenly close down if that person becomes upset, frightened, humiliated or self-conscious.
 Why?
 High levels of adrenaline in the bloodstream do not favor (sometimes, they actually prevent) the opening of sphincters.Guide to Childbirth, P 170